 Curcumin’s anti-inflammatory property does wonders in the treatment of joint pains, fighting inflammation deep down to relieve the sufferer of numbing arthritic pains.
 Purity, however, is of inalienable importance here.
 This, perhaps, is the major reason it works so well for the indigenous folks.
 The turmeric they use is undiluted and organic.

-The key ingredient is curcumin; some others are volatile oils, curcumol, curdione, and starch which also have wide-ranging pharmacological uses, aiding blood circulation, preventing cancer, and fighting inflammation.
+The key ingredient is curcumin; some others are volatile oils, curcumol, curdione, and starch which also have wide-ranging pharmacological uses, aiding blood circulation, and fighting inflammation.

-Beyond traditional medicine for natural cures in modern applications, turmeric is used to treat diseases of the liver, kidneys, and bladder, joint related problems like rheumatism and arthritis, as well as skin and colon cancer.
+Beyond traditional medicine for natural cures in modern applications, turmeric is used to treat diseases of the liver, kidneys, and bladder, joint related problems like rheumatism and arthritis.
 It has impacted the cosmetics industry too, in the form of skin creams and lotions containing turmeric extracts.

 Turmeric is known to thin blood and reduce blood pressure, so haemophiliacs, those suffering from blood disorders and people with hypertension, and pregnant women, had better avoid or restrict consumption of turmeric, except as spice.